mlacif1/booksAndMore/README.md

 On master branch - using Web workers:
 Just yarn install and yarn start

-On master-graphql branch follow the below instructions:

-To run this project:
-0) make sure that you are in the project folder
-1) yarn install (or npm install)
-3) yarn start (or npm start)

 A new browser window should open.
 The website contains 3 pages:
 1) Home - a brief introduction and welcome to the app
 2) Books - the list of the 1 million books
 3) About - the about section of the website

+On graphql-master branch follow the below instructions:

+To run this project:
+0) make sure that you are in the project folder
+1) yarn install (or npm install)
+3) yarn start (or npm start)

 To run the graphql server, the easiest way to do it is: